 Can your Mac use El Capitan?

-OS X El Capitan requires one of the following Mac models and versions of OS X. It also requires at least 2GB of memory and 8.8GB of storage space.
+OS X El Capitan requires any of the following Mac models and versions of OS X. It also requires at least 2GB of memory and 8.8GB of storage space.

-Now that macOS Sierra is available, you should upgrade to Sierra instead of El Capitan.
+Now that macOS High Sierra is available, you should upgrade to High Sierra instead of El Capitan.

-- If your Mac doesn't support Sierra, or you're using Snow Leopard and would like to upgrade to Sierra, you can get El Capitan from the App Store.
+If your Mac doesn't support High Sierra, or you're using Snow Leopard or Lion and would like to upgrade to High Sierra, you can get El Capitan from the App Store.
 If you previously downloaded El Capitan, you can also download it again from the Purchased tab of the App Store.

-After downloading, the El Capitan installer opens automatically.
+After downloading from the App Store, the El Capitan installer opens automatically.
 Click Continue and follow the onscreen instructions.

 Don't have the Mac App Store?

-- If you're using Leopard, upgrade to Snow Leopard to get the App Store.
+If you're using Leopard, upgrade to Snow Leopard to get the App Store.
 Then check for software updates by choosing Software Update from the Apple menu.
 After installing all Snow Leopard updates, you should have the App Store app.